-Model Validation and Risk, which manages and controls the model risk to ensure that reliable models are available and designed according to best practices and to contribute to agility and efficiency in processes, overseeing the good governance of models.
+Model validation and risk, which manages and controls the model risk to ensure that reliable models are available and designed according to best practices and to contribute to agility and efficiency in processes, overseeing the good governance of models.
 It is the Internal Validation unit that, following the guidelines set by Model Risk, conducts the controls and activities necessary to issue an independent technical opinion on models that allow model risk management to keep levels of exposure to model risk within the outlined tolerance thresholds, at all times.

 - Risk Process Control performs the Group-wide function of promoting, coordinating and governing the internal operational control activity for all the risks of the Entity, and it provides an overview of the internal control environment of risk processes.
-It assesses the effectiveness of the controls established by the process owners on a recurring basis and, whenever feasible, in an automated way through control indicators (KCIs).
-It monitors the control framework of each process through a system for generating alerts and action plans. - Reliability of information
+It assesses the effectiveness of the controls established by the process owners on a recurring basis and, whenever feasible, in an automated way through control indicators (KCI).
+It monitors the control framework of each process through a system for generating alerts and action plans. - Reliability of information manages the cross-cutting process for controlling the Reliability of the information that CaixaBank and its Group make available to the various stakeholders (mainly the market, customers, shareholders, supervisors and governing bodies) through a system, the objective of which is to guarantee the sufficiency and operation of the controls established in the information generation processes and process of generating, reviewing and disclosing the documents that make up the perimeter of relevant reports, allowing for the correction of the detected weaknesses in a reasonable time.

-Internal Audit Directorate
+\Internal Audit Directorate

-To guarantee the independence and powers of the audit function, the Internal Audit Directorate reports to the Audit and Control Committee - a specialist board committee - and also reports to the Chairman of the Board of Directors.
-This ensures the independence and authority of the Internal Audit function, which performs independent and objective advisory and consulting activities.
+To guarantee the independence and powers of the audit function, the Internal Audit Directorate reports to the Audit and Control Committee (Board of Directors' specialist committee) and also reports to the Chairman of the Board of Directors.
+This ensures the independence and authority of the Internal Audit function, which acts as the third line of defence, overseeing the activities of the first and second lines of defence so as to provide reasonable certainty to the Board of Directors and Delegated Committees.